WorldHealthOrganization/tng-key-sync/Readme.md

 | 0               | URL of the File to download                           | https://example.org/file.zip |
 | 1               | Name with which the file will be stored in JobContext | file.zip                     |

-To use a HTTP-Proxy configure it globally within the application properties:
+To use an HTTP-Proxy configure it globally within the application properties:

 ```yaml
 dgc: